tagawa/JapanDailyNews/docs/_pages/about.md

 ### What is this?

-Encouraged by friends in the [Tokyo Tech](https://tokyotech.com) community, this podcast uses AI to generate natural English summaries of NHK news stories, then converts those summaries into human-sounding speech.
-The result is short, easy-to-consume English news updates that are directly from a Japanese source.
+Encouraged by friends in the [Tokyo Tech](https://tokyotech.com) community, this podcast uses AI to generate natural English summaries of NHK news stories, which are then converted into human-sounding speech.
+The result is short, easy-to-digest English news updates that are directly from a Japanese source.

 ### Technology used